Phostria euryleucalis

-Phostria euryleucalis is a moth in the family Crambidae.
+Phostria euryleucalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in Peru.

+Description

 The wingspan is about 42 mm.
 The forewings are dark brown with a cupreous gloss and hyaline (glass-like) stripes in and below the cell, as well as a spot above the base of vein 2, which is slightly irrorated (speckled) with brown.
 There is a broad oblique white band from below the costa beyond the middle to above the tornus.
 The hindwings are hyaline, the veins streaked with dark brown.
 There is a rather narrow dark brown terminal band with a cupreous gloss, narrowing to a point at the tornus.